Tyrone Barnett: Port Vale

 Barnett signed a two-year contract with newly relegated League Two side Port Vale in July 2017.
-However he suffered a serious hamstring tear in a pre-season friendly which manager Michael Brown said would take "months not weeks" to recover from.
+However, he suffered a serious hamstring tear in a pre-season friendly which manager Michael Brown said would take "months not weeks" to recover from.
 He made his debut for the "Valiants" on 9 September, in a 1–0 defeat at Coventry City.
 He picked up a groin strain at the start of November and was ruled out of action for a few weeks.
 He was transfer-listed by new manager Neil Aspin at the end of the 2017–18 season after scoring just two goals in 28 appearances.

 Cheltenham Town

-On 30 August 2018, Barnett joined League Two rivals Cheltenham Town on a half-season loan deal; "Robins" caretaker-manager Russell Milton said that "the transfer is initially until January and he has the carrot there of staying on if he does well, so we will see what happens in the future."
+On 30 August 2018, Barnett joined League Two rivals Cheltenham Town on a half-season loan deal; "Robins" caretaker manager Russell Milton said that "the transfer is initially until January and he has the carrot there of staying on if he does well, so we will see what happens in the future."
 He went on to score five goals in 26 league and cup appearances whilst on loan at Whaddon Road.
 On 7 January 2019, he signed a contract of undisclosed-length with Cheltenham after mutually terminating his contract at Port Vale.
 On 13 May 2019, he was released by Cheltenham manager Michael Duff after ending the 2018–19 season with seven goals in 37 appearances.

-Eastleigh
+Later career

 On 2 August 2019, Barnett joined National League side Eastleigh.
 Manager Ben Strevens said that he hoped Barnett's experience would be of benefit to younger members of the squad.
 He top-scored for the "Spitfires" with 12 goals in 39 appearances throughout the 2019–20 season, triggering a contract extension to extend his stay at Ten Acres.
 He scored 12 goals in 38 games during the 2020–21 campaign, finishing as the club's joint top-scorer with Joe Tomlinson.
 He scored eight goals from forty appearances in the 2021–22 season and was released by new manager Lee Bradbury in the summer.